jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

     ## [1] 3651.02

+Nifty normal distribution usage!
+You know that you can count on Amir 75% of the time to make a sale worth at least $3651.02, and this information will be useful in making company-wide sales projections.

 ## Simulating sales under new market conditions

 The company’s financial analyst is predicting that next quarter, the